rockstarr-programmerr/companion-backend/README.md

 **NOTE** Every time you make changes to a task, celery worker should be restarted.

+### Sending emails
+In development, emails are not actually sent, but instead saved to `temp/sent_emails`.
+You can inspect this directory to test email sending features.

 ### Test
 #### Run unittests
 ```